-Thus, to achieve full compensation for damages, actions must be taken to ensure that the injured party can recover all lost benefits, without resulting in their situation being improved
+Thus, to achieve full compensation for damages, actions must be taken to ensure that the injured party can recover all lost benefits, without resulting in their situation being improved beyond what it would have been had the contract been performed.
+This issue presents both positive and negative aspects, which we will address.

 1 Ranjbar M R, Determining Damages Arising from Breach of Contract (1st edn, Mizaan Foundation 2008) 22.
 2 Ibid.